jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

-This clogging will affect your latency because no matter how fast your connection is, if it's clogged, then you can send and receive data in real time, it will increase your latency.
+This clogging will affect your latency because no matter how fast your connection is, if it's clogged, then you can't send and receive data in real time, it will increase your latency.